Peej11/mainsail-installer/README.md

 The installer will automatically compile the MCU firmware for the controller you select.
 It will not attempt to flash the MCU.

-You will also have the option to setup mjpg-streamer and change the system hostname.
+You will also have the option to setup mjpg-streamer, change the system hostname, and configure timezone.

 # How to Install
 Flash an SD card with the Raspbian image.